 An accumulation of knowledge spanning four decades have been incorporated into the development of all our products.

 Vortex Baits was founded in 2002 by Nigel Rennie Shooter.
 We produce and supply a wide range of quality baits for the specialist angler.
-Our formulated range of products all incorporate mother nature’s natural extracts and ingredients.
+Our formulated range of products all incorporate mother nature’s extracts and ingredients.
 Many of these we have sourced ourselves from around the globe.
-My journey all began in 1975 while visiting Kashmir in India, living on a houseboat on Dal Lake, more details can be found on “The Historical Vortex Baits”.
+My journey into bait making all began in 1975 while visiting Kashmir in India, living on a houseboat on Dal Lake, more details can be found on “The Historical Vortex Baits”.

 We have a small group of team members who regularly go fishing using our range of products often with positive feedback and some excellent results, from some of the more difficult and pressured venues.
 We are a cottage-based industry choosing not to supply angling shops, our baits are not mass-produced, we roll a range of specialist baits, cocoons, hives, and grubs as well as our round boilies.